Link: Terrain360 Appomattox River (Interactive video)

 South Chesterfield, VA 23803.
 Trails; Water access; Boat ramp (paved); Picnic area.

-• Brasfield Dam to Appomattox Riverside Park, Ferndale – This is a great section of the river … If you are looking for whitewater, the area from the dam to Petersburg has class 2-3 when the water level (USGS water level) gets to around 12 ft.
-There is a good interpretive sign about the rapids at Ferndale park # 2 on the Interpretive map.
+• Brasfield Dam to Appomattox Riverside Park, Ferndale – This is a great section of the river … If you are looking for whitewater, the area from the dam to Petersburg can have class 2-3 when the water level is up.
+There is a good interpretive sign about the rapids at Ferndale Park # 2 on the Interpretive map.